loadsmart/culture/principles/README.md

 ### Communication

 Ensure stakeholders are aware of setbacks and progress.
+See how we [communicate](../practices/communication.md#readme).

 ### Expectations